nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/MP_ADD_GROCERY.md

 Write a function named `addToShoppingList` that will add a new grocery item to your array.
 The function should add an `id` property to the grocery object that you provide as an argument when the function is invoked.

 Also add a `dateCreated` property to the object whose value will be the current date and time.

+Use your function to add 5 new items to your shopping list with a variety of prices ranging from $4 to $16.